Dental Hygiene and Dental Therapy

 To apply for a place on the Diploma in Dental Hygiene and Therapy course, you'll need to complete and submit an application form to the Dental Hygiene and Dental Therapy Office, School of Clinical Dentistry, University of Sheffield, Claremont Crescent, Sheffield, S10 2TA (applications to study are not made through UCAS).

-The School must have received your completed application form by Friday 29 September 2017.
+Date to be confirmed.
+The School must have received your completed application form by this date.
 If your application is received after this date it will not be processed.

-Short listing for selection days will take place immediately after this closing date.
+Short listing for selection days will take place immediately after the closing date.

 We will initially assess your qualifications, supporting statements and reference supplied on your application form.
 We may then invite you to a selection day and an offer of a place may be made afterwards.
 At the selection day you will also have the opportunity to tour the Dental School and meet some of our current students.

-Selection days are scheduled to take place in November 2017.
-The course is expected to start on Monday 9 April 2018.
+Selection days are scheduled to take place in November each year.
+The course is expected to start in April each year.

 Currently we cannot accommodate overseas students on the course as we are contracted to fill the available places to students supported by the UK NHS.
 More information can be found on the NHS website.